-- In Richard Powell's Don Quixote, U.S.A. the narrator has sex in the dark with what he thinks is his current girlfriend Sally.
-Doubts set in when Sally slaps him the following morning, but he doesn't find out that it was actually his other love interest Conchita for certain until the end of the book.
+- In Richard Powell's Don Quixote, U.S.A.
+Arthur has sex in the dark with (he thinks) his current girlfriend Sally.
+Doubts set in when Sally slaps him the following morning, but he doesn't find out for certain that it was actually his other love interest Conchita until the end of the book.

 Live Action TV

 - Cheers.
 Woody and Sam get into a little contest in which the winner is the one who kisses Rebecca.
-She gets wind of it from Carla, and ochestrates it in which Sam and Woody kiss in the dark.
+She gets wind of it from Carla, and orchestrates so that in the dark, Sam and Woody kiss each other.
 Both are disgusted, but Woody makes Sam uncomfortable when he asks him to rate his kissing ability.

-- In Buffy the Vampire Slayer, Faith slept with Riley while she was in Buffy's body.
-This causes friction in Riley's and Buffy's relationship when Buffy finds out, as well as her vengeance filled quest to kill Faith where she once again becomes a rapist.
+- Buffy the Vampire Slayer.
+Faith slept with Riley while she was in Buffy's body.
+This causes friction in Riley's and Buffy's relationship when Buffy finds out (mostly about how Riley is a bad boyfriend for not noticing) as well as her vengeance filled quest to kill Faith in Angel.